DarthOstrich/processes/root-login.md

 `PasswordAuthentication no`

-* Save file by hitting escape key and typing in:
+* Save file by hitting escape key and typing in shorthand for 'write, quit, save':

 `:wq!`

+# Disable Root login

+* Follow the same steps as above but also ensure PermitLogin is set to no

+`PermitRootLogin no`